ISanHic/ISanHic/README.md

 ###  Fun Facts:

-* I like anime.
+* 🎌 I like anime.
-* I play osu! sometimes.
+* 🎮 I play osu! sometimes.
-* I enjoy clean and aesthetic setups.
+* 🎨 I enjoy clean and aesthetic setups.
-* I have one dog 🐶
+* 🐶 I have a dog.

 ---